Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 # Supported Platforms
 - SteamVR
 - Oculus PCVR

-# Currently Unsupported
-- Standalone Oculus Quest
+- Oculus Quest

 # Crossplay Support
-SteamVR and Oculus PCVR platforms are able to crossplay together.
+All platforms are able to crossplay together.
 In order to do so, you simply have to select the same "Networking Layer" in BONEMENU and restart the game.
 The option is under BONELAB Fusion -> Network Layer Manager -> Target Layer.
 Note that some layers may be unsupported on some platforms.

 # Modules, Gamemodes, and the Bitmart
 Fusion has integrated support to allow other mods implement Fusion compatibility using "Modules".
 There is an SDK for Unity, allowing you to implement features while in multiplayer, as well as a code SDK in order to create unique synced features.
 You can find both of these on the GitHub repository linked on this page.